Esri/arcgis-runtime-samples-android/java/feature-collection-layer/README.md

 # Feature collection layer

-Create a Feature Collection Layer from a Feature Collection Table, and add it to a map.
+Create a feature collection layer from a feature collection table, and add it to a map.

 ![Image of feature collection layer](feature-collection-layer.png)